Being #WinterReady means understanding winter risks you face and taking steps now to prepare. Get #WinterReady

 Welcome to Steele County Emergency Management

-These programs are successful because of many volunteers who with the williingness of their family and employers are able to leave at a moments notice to serve our community when needed.
+These programs are successful because of many volunteers who with the willingness of their family and employers are able to leave at a moment’s notice to serve our community when needed.
 Our staff and volunteers are well prepared to respond to disasters because of their pride and enthusiasm they show in ongoing training for disaster response.
-They have been tried and tested during tornadoes, floods and other disasters and have performed extremily well in past disasters.
+They have been tried and tested during tornadoes, floods and other disasters and have performed extremely well in past disasters.
 In addition to responding to disasters, our staff and volunteers provide public education opportunities in disaster preparedness, response and recovery.